 Insider guide to cyclist insurance

-Cycling is a simple pleasure, free from the bureaucracy of driving.
-It’s a good thing cycle insurance is not mandatory, but that’s not to say it isn’t a useful thing to have.
+Cycling is a simple pleasure, free from the expense and bureaucracy of driving.
+It’s a good thing cycle insurance is not mandatory, but that’s not to say it isn’t an extremely useful thing to have.

 At its most basic, bicycle insurance protects against theft.
-However, cover from a specialist is similar to the fully comp policy you have for your car and will protect against accidental damage, vandalism, third party claims, breakdowns and includes personal accident and European cover.
+However, cover from a specialist is similar to the fully comp policy you have for your car.
+It protects against accidental damage, vandalism, third party claims, breakdowns and includes personal accident and European cover.

 Devaluation